 Standard kingpin is almost obsolete now.
 But, of course, it would help if you didn’t use a standard kingpin either.

 In the case of a reverse kingpin, the pin faces outwards from the axle and hanger.
 Thus, unlike the standard kingpin, you can customize reverse kingpin aluminum trucks effortlessly.

-When it’s about stability, responsiveness, turning support, control at high speed, reverse kingpin outperforms its standard counterpart without any doubt.
+When it’s to stability, responsiveness, turning support, and control at high speed, reverse kingpin outperforms its standard counterpart without any doubt.